cdwv/awesome-helm/README.md

 * [Helm Local](https://github.com/adamreese/helm-local) - a helm plugin to run Tiller (helm 2's server-side component) as a local daemon.
 * [Helm Nuke](https://github.com/adamreese/helm-nuke) - A helm plugin that deletes and purges all releases stored by Tiller.
 * [Helm Secrets](https://github.com/futuresimple/helm-secrets) - A helm plugin to manage and store secrets safely
+* [Helm Monitor](https://github.com/ContainerSolutions/helm-monitor) - Plugin to monitor a release and rollback based on Prometheus/ElasticSearch query

 Tools, Extras
 -------------